positive-response/jpetGeant/README.md

 - open the doc/html/index.html in your favourite web browser

-# Simulated setups
+# How to run
+The executable program is located in build/bin/jpet_mc.
+Simple execution of the program (./jpet_mc) should load the init_vis.mac script and show detector geometry.

-## Basics information
+## Geometry
+User can load one of the selected geometries:
+ - /jpetmc/detector/loadGeomForRun runNr
+   - runNr=3
+    - only implemented since now
+    - loaded JPetBasicGeom
+    - place inside of the detector the large annihilation chamber without porous material inside
-- geometry
+ - /jpetmc/detector/loadJPetBasicGeom
    - 3 layers of scintillators (48,48,96)
    - each scintillator: 1.9x0.7x50 cm^3 wrapped in kapton foil
-    - detector frame: constructed based on simple volumes or loaded by CAD files
+   - detector frame: loaded from CAD file
+   - standard setup for runs 1-6
+ - /jpetmc/detector/loadIdealGeom
+   - not implemented yet
+   - should load n-layer fully packed with scintillators barrel
+ - /jpetmc/detector/loadJPetExtendedGeom
+   - not implemented yet
+   - should load JPET standard geometry with additional read-out modules
+ - /jpetmc/detector/loadOnlyScintillators
+   - shows only scintillator wrapped in a kapton foil

+## Targets

 - materials can keep information about oPs creation and lifetime
-- desired solution: for each run type a dedicated target should be loaded

-## TODO list:
-1. check geometry overlapping (done)
-2. user friendly interface
-3. fill all information in root trees
-4. include big annihilation chamber (2g /3g direct annihilations)
-5. integrate with framework output  (separate program - cosmics from data runs; input should check if number of generated events corresponds to the source activity)